evgenyneu/js-evaluator-for-android/README.md

 ## Call a JavaScript function

-The following methods allow to call JavaScript function and pass any number of string, int or double parameters.
+The following methods can be used to call JavaScript function and pass any number of string, int or double parameters.

 #### Respond in UI thread